Bishop Patrick R. Heffron

 President 1984–2005, Chancellor 2006–2011

 Brother Louis DeThomasis guided Saint Mary's through an exciting period of change and growth in enrollment and programming.
 The college became a university, with successful new graduate and special programs at the Twin Cities and Winona campuses and Rochester Center, as well as classes in Apple Valley and more than 50 off-campus sites throughout Minnesota and Wisconsin.
-The Nairobi, Kenya campus was founded during his presidency, and international programs were added for undergraduates.
+The Nairobi, Kenya campus (closed in 2019) was founded during his presidency, and international programs were added for undergraduates.
 Extensive building and remodeling and various entrepreneurial endeavors were the hallmarks of his presidency.

 Brother Craig J. Franz, FSC, Ph.D